This topic is covered more in-depth in my Red Hat Summit talk on Managing 15,000 Network Devices.

 Effectively using facts, and the fact cache, will significantly increase Ansible/Tower job speed, while reducing overall processing loads.

-When creating new automation roles, it’s imperative that you establish solid development practices.
+When creating new automation roles, it’s imperative that you establish solid standards and development practices.
 Ideally, you want to outright avoid potentially significant processing and execution times that plague novice developers.

 Start with simple, stepping through your automation workflow task-by-task, and understand the logical progression of tasks/changes..
 Ansible is a wonderfully simple tool, but it’s easy to overcomplicate code with faulty or overly-complex logic.